Best Solar Feed in Tariffs SA Background

 Unsure of a term in the above table?
 View glossary

 The initial results in the table above are sorted by Solar feed-in tariff (High-Low) , then Price/year (estimated) including conditional discount (Low-High) , then Brand Satisfaction (High-Low) .
-Additional filters may have been applied, see top of table for details.
+Additional filters may have been applied, which impact the results displayed in the table - filters can be applied or removed at any time.

 South Australians pay some of the highest electricity rates in the country, which may explain why about one in three households have solar.
 Not only can a solar system help reduce energy costs, it can also add more value to a home.
 Installing solar panels isn’t a cheap undertaking by any means, which is why SA bill-payers will need to know what feed-in tariffs (FiTs) are available, including the plans these rates come attached to.